* Supreme leader of the Soviet Union from 1929 to 1953

-- Nationalized all aspects of Russian industry and commerce via disastrous collectivization policies that ravaged the country’s economy
+* Nationalized all aspects of Russian industry and commerce, ravaging the country’s economy

-- Intentionally engineered famine in Ukraine during 1932-33, resulting in the deaths of an estimated 10 million people
+* Intentionally engineered a deadly famine in Ukraine during 1932-33, killeing 10 million people

-- Expelled hundreds of thousands of Communist Party members
+* Expelled hundreds of thousands of Communist Party members whose loyalty he deemed “doubtful”

-- Between August and December of 1937, launched at least ten operations to liquidate groups of suspected spies or “subversives” — one nationality at a time
+* Launched at least 10 operations to liquidate groups of suspected spies or “subversives”

-- Conducted massive purge of the Red Army, resulting in the execution, imprisonment, or dismissal of more than 35,000 officers
+* Conducted massive purge of the Red Army, resulting in the execution, imprisonment, or dismissal 35,000+ officers

 The man known to history as Joseph Stalin was born Iosif Vissarionovich Dzhugashvili on December 21, 1879 in Gori, Georgia, which was then part of the Russian Empire.
 His mother, Ekaterina Geladze, was of humble extraction, having been born into a serf family.
 His father, Vissarion Jughashvili, was a onetime serf who, when freed, became a self-employed cobbler but eventually went bankrupt and thereafter took a job in a shoe factory.
 An alcoholic who spent very little time with his family, Jughashvili was a morose and violent man who frequently beat his wife and young son.
 According to one of Joseph Stalin’s childhood friends, “Those undeserved and fearful beatings made the boy as hard and heartless as his father.”
 In 1888, when Stalin was nine, his father abandoned the family and went to live in the Georgian city of Tiflis, giving the family no further support.